wlsf82/age-discoverer/README.md

 # age-discoverer
-simple es6 project to exercise tdd
+simple ES6 project to exercise TDD, refactoring, clean code, code coverage, and more.

 ## Available methods

-This sample project has simple Javascript functions for **calculating the approximate age based on the year of birth**, **calculating the exact age based on the birth date** and **cheering on birthday and birth date**.
+This project exposes a Javascript class called `AgeDiscoverer`, which has methods for **calculating the approximate age based on the year of birth**, **calculating the exact age based on the birth date** and **cheering on birthday and birth date**.

 ## Pre-requirements